-- (1) There shall be appointed for every court so many clerks of the court and assistant clerks of the court as may be necessary. - (2) A refusal by the clerk of the court to do any act which he is by any law empowered to do shall be subject to review by the court on application either ex parte or on notice, as the circumstances may require.
+- (1) There shall be appointed for every court by the magistrate of the district in which such court is situated so many clerks of the court and assistant clerks of the court as may be necessary. - [subsection (1) substituted by section 3 of Act 91 of 1977] - (2) A refusal by the clerk of the court to do any act which he is by any law empowered to do shall be subject to review by the court on application either ex parte or on notice, as the circumstances may require.